-Printing images
+Printing Images

 When printing from Photoshop to a desktop printer, select File > Print with Preview.
 Click on the Page Setup icon and select your printer and paper size.
 Note: at this point, the image should be sized properly.
 If you need to make adjustments to the image size, use Image > Image Size instead of scaling in the Print with Preview dialog.
-Select Color Management from the pull down menu.
-For Print, select document.
-For options set color handling to let Photoshop Determine Colors and choose the printer profile for your printer as well as a rendering intent.
+Check the Show More Options and select Color Management from the pull down menu.
+In Source Space, you can see the working space of your document.
+In Print Space, select the profile for your printer.
 This instructs Photoshop to convert the image from the working RGB space to the printer space using the selected profile.
 Click print, and in the printer driver select the paper that you are using.
 Turn off any color management in the printer otherwise you will convert the file twice which may yield unexpected results.
-For additional information on Color Management, I highly recommend " Real World Color Management" by Bruce Frasier.

-As an alternative method, if you prefer that the printer driver converts the image instead of Photoshop, in the Print with Preview dialog, set the Options Color handling to Let Printer Determine Colors and select a Rendering Intent.
-Then use the options in your printer driver to control the separation of the image.
+As an alternative method, if you prefer that the printer driver converts the image instead of Photoshop, in the Print with Preview dialog, set the Printer space as "Same as Source" (instead of selecting the printer profile) and then use the options in your printer driver to control the separation of the image.